jw/stilus/docs/diff/stilus.rst

 Usage: stilus [OPTIONS] [INPUT] [OUTPUT]

-Just like in Stilus, the stdin an stdout streams can be used.
+Just like in Stilus, the stdin and stdout streams can be used.

 These options now work: